lentendu/DeltaMP/README.md

 ### TARGET section

 + __Target organisms__: Latin name of the targeted group as labelled in the reference sequence database (eg. Fungi, Glomeromycota, Bacteria, Archea, Eukaryota), or protists (Eukaryota excluding Fungi, Metazoa and Streptophyta).
-The OTUs assigned to the target group will be extracted from the main OTU table and copied into an additional OTU table labeled with the provided name.
-The default is “Fungi”.
+The OTUs assigned to the target group will be extracted from the main OTU table and copied into an additional OTU table labeled with the provided name (see [Outputs](#outputs)).
+The default is “protist”.

 + __Target region__: any name is accepted here, but specific workflows will be allowed with “16S”, “18S”, “ITS” or “COI” respectively for prokaryotes, eukaryotes, Fungi or Metazoa workflows.
-The default is “ITS”.
+The default is “18S”.

 + __Forward primer name__: the biological forward primer.
 The 5'-3' orientation of the forward primer must be the same than the reference database sequence orientation.
-The default is “fITS7”.
+The default is “TAReuk454FWD1”.

 + __Forward primer sequence (5' to 3')__: the sequence of the biological forward primer.
-The default is “GTGARTCATCGAATCTTTG”.
+The default is “CCAGCASCYGCGGTAATTCC”.

 + __Reverse primer name__: the biological reverse primer.
-The default is “ITS4”.
+The default is “TAReukREV3”.

 + __Reverse primer sequence (5' to 3')__: the sequence of the biological reverse primer.
-The default is “TCCTCCGCTTATTGATATGC”.
+The default is “ACTTTCGTTCTTGATYRA”.

 + __Sequencing direction__: *454 specific parameter*, “forward”, “reverse” or "both" for libraries (column 3 of [SAMPLES section](#samples-section)) predominently orientated in the forward or reverse primer direction or for bi-directional sequencing, respectively.
 The default is “forward”.